PDA-UR/Screenshotmatcher-2.0/android/app/screenshotmatcher2.md

 # Package com.pda.screenshotmatcher2.network

-Classes used by the app to make network requests.
+Functions used by the app to make network requests.

 # Package com.pda.screenshotmatcher2.utils